Kyu-Furukawa Gardens: A Photo Guide to a Historic Tokyo Rose Garden

 Josiah Conder's mansion and a part of his garden.

 A little piece of England exists in Tokyo?
 Yes, it does, and you can find it at Kyu-Furukawa Gardens near Komagome station on the Yamanote line.
-This historical place is famous for its garden, mansion, and lawn.
+This historical place is famous for its fabulous rose garden, mansion, and lawn.
 You can’t get much more English than that, can you?
 Josiah Conder, a British architect, was responsible for its design.
-You’ll be responsible for taking photos that make it look good.
+It’s a photo spot that flower photographers love.

 It would have been a pretty place when its roses bloomed during its Meiji era heyday.
 I bet Tokyo’s rich and famous enjoyed it.
 That type of garden would have been new to the city, and many people would have been interested in it.